Diamond Standard® to Launch World's First Regulator Approved Diamond Commodity in Initial Public Commodity Offering for $25M on September 28

 - Diamond Standard to launch the regulated sale on September 28, offering 5,000 Coins for a total of $25 million, subject to final BMA approval.
 Like an index, the offering establishes a permanent benchmark for all future commodities.

-- Diamond Standard announces the world's first diamond market maker, the Diamond Standard Exchange [dse.diamondstand.co].
+- Diamond Standard announces the world's first diamond market maker, the Diamond Standard Exchange [dse.diamondstandard.co].

 - Diamond Standard commodity futures will be listed and traded on MGEX via the CME Globex® platform, pending final Commodity Futures Trading Commission (CFTC) approval.